 Untapped heat source beneath UK streets could pave the way for greener towns and cities22/10/2019 By BGS Press

-Natural water in the ground below us could be used as a low-carbon heat source in many UK towns and cities, new research from the British Geological Survey (BGS) says.
+Natural water in the ground below us could be used as a low-carbon heat source in many UK towns and cities, new research from BGS says.
 The public research body is now calling for more research to understand how geothermal technologies could be scaled up across the UK.

 The findings are based on data from a three-year-long study at one of the UK Geoenergy Observatories, a network of sites being created across the country to research new and alternative energy supplies in the subsurface.